choi-soyeon/choi-soyeon.github.io/_pages/about.md

 **Choi, S.**, & Ackerman, J. M. (in prep).
 Back to the past: How much of the past do people value in making decisions?
 Poster presented at the annual meeting of the Society for Personality and Social Psychology. [link](https://choi-soyeon.github.io/files/inprep_Choi,Ackerman.pdf)

-**Choi, S.**, & Suh, E. M. (in prep).
-Are you happy with your friends?
-The impact of behavioral immune system on social networking strategy and subjective well-being.
-Poster presented at the annual meeting of the Society for Personality and Social Psychology. [link](https://choi-soyeon.github.io/files/inprep_Choi,Suh.pdf)